Chiv2-Community/unchained-wiki/docs/server-hosting/configuration.md

 bSavedHasAgreedToTOS=True
 ```

-!!! note "Important"
+!!!
 This setting is necessary for initial setup of headless servers to bypass the Terms of Service prompt.
+If your server isn't starting, this is likely the cause.

 ### [/Script/TBL.LTSGameMode] Section